rundeck/docs/docs/manual/integrations/servicenow-app.md

 > Note: The ServiceNow login account will need the `admin` role and `x_runde_rundeck_it.rundeck_app_user` roles to configure these settings.

 1. Create either a [User API Key](/manual/10-user.md#user-api-tokens) or a [Static API Token](/administration/configuration/config-file-reference.md#static-authentication-tokens-for-api-access)
-    1. The minimum required permissions for the token are:
+    - The minimum required permissions for the token are:
-        1. Read all or specific projects
+        - Read all or specific projects
-        2. Read all or specific webhooks in the projects necessary
+        - Read all or specific webhooks in the projects necessary
-        3. Post for all or specific webhooks
+        - The application sending will need to be able to POST to the webhook endpoints as well.
+There is not an ACL for this, but ensure that firewalls, etc. allow access.
-    4. Example ACL:
+        - Example ACL: (Note: This assumes a group called `sn_app_integration` is created with the rights for the account holding the integraiton API key.)
         ```
         ---
         description: Allow servicenow to list projects